multi-swe-bench/multi-swe-bench/doc/contribution-demo.md

         └── __init__.py
     └── __init__.py
 ```
 **Note**: When naming files, it is recommended to use lowercase letters and remove special characters such as `-` and `_`.
-If multiple repositories share the same organization, their execution files can be placed in the same organization folder and managed collectively through `__init__.py`.
+If multiple repositories share the same organization, their execution files can be placed in the same organization folder and managed through `__init__.py`.

 ## Updating the __init__.py Files
 After creating the files, update the `__init__.py` file in `multi_swe_bench/harness/repos/cpp` to include: